 Riverview's Ryan MacDonald made 23 saves.
 Glace Bay's Brandon Cole turned aside 19 of 24 shots.

-Harrison Huet had the lone goal for the Wildcats.
+Alex Field had the lone goal for the Cougars.

 Riley Crane of the Sydney Academy Wildcats, right, breaks to the net as he’s challenged by Kody Hatcher of the Memorial Marauders during Blue and White Contractor Cup action at the Membertou Sport and Wellness Centre on Thursday.
 Memorial won the game 6-3.
 JEREMY FRASER/CAPE BRETON POST.